 Wrapping Up!

-Cleaning your office chair is necessary but so is your working desk and work environment generally.
-You should regularly wipe your office chair with spray and disinfect it once every week.
-You should also use conditioners for fabric or leather depending on your chair materials to prolong its lifespan.
-Finally, vacuum your office space to remove the buildup of dust and debris.
+Cleaning your office chair is necessary, but so is cleaning your working desk and work environment.
+You should regularly wipe your office chair with a spray and disinfect it once a week.